Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 4 Januari 2025 08.49.02 UTC
+- WIB: Sabtu, 4 Januari 2025 09.51.10 UTC
-- WITA: Sabtu, 4 Januari 2025 09.49.02 UTC
+- WITA: Sabtu, 4 Januari 2025 10.51.10 UTC
-- WIT: Sabtu, 4 Januari 2025 10.49.02 UTC
+- WIT: Sabtu, 4 Januari 2025 11.51.10 UTC

 Kutipan Inspiratif:
-"Everybody is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."
+"A brother may not be a friend, but a friend will always be a brother."

-Kategori: inspirational
+Kategori: friendship